 Site access is generally by boat.
 Boats leave from The Point and Tullig Pier (No. 7 and 2 in Figure 5.1).
-One producer has access across the foreshore in Douglas Strand (No. 1 in Figure 5.1) and there is also access across the foreshore in Glenbeigh area (No. 11 in Figure 5.1).
-The newly proposed sites will be accessed from the above and from a number of other access points shown in Figure 5.1.
+One producer has access across the foreshore in Douglas Strand (No. 1 in Figure 5.1) and there is also access across the foreshore in the Glenbeigh area (No. 10 in Figure 5.1).
+The newly proposed sites will be accessed mostly by boat and from the above.
 Sites will be accessed on the spring tides of each month dependant on weather.